gullerya/sign-pad/docs/api.md

 <sign-pad></sign-pad>
 ```

-`sign-pad` will render a drawing surface, track user interactions with it and provide the rest of the APIs via properties, methods and events directly with the DOM instance.
+`sign-pad` will render a drawing surface, track user interactions with it and provide the rest of the APIs via properties, methods and events directly from the DOM instance.

 ## Visual customization

-`sign-pad` provides visual customizations via slots, classes and CSS variables.
+`sign-pad` provides visual customizations via slots and attributes.

 ### Slots